 Viewing normals

-The easiest way to check normals is to select on Show orientation
+The easiest way to check normals is to select on Showorientation from the ribbon bar under Rendermode group.

 And then select a face or shell from the CAD model.